 Schedule a Virtual Celebration

-No surprise, people are hosting all kinds of virtual parties this year.
+No surprise, people are still hosting all kinds of virtual parties.
 If your family isn’t able to get together for Thanksgiving, you can still see each other using video calling software like Zoom.
-Set a designated time, and make sure to walk older family members through the process of setting up the program.
+Set a designated time, and make sure to walk older family members through the process of setting up the program beforehand.

 Do a DIY Turkey Trot

 Turkey Trots—which are typically 5K races—are a Thanksgiving tradition for many families.
 If the organized event is canceled this year, you can still hold your own Trot.
 Plot out a route, then don festive attire to walk or run around the neighborhood.
 It’s a great way to work up an appetite for the feast to come!
 (Here’s how to host a small-scale family Thanksgiving dinner.)